 Connect to Work

-The recently launched “Get Britain Working” White Paper outlines Government’s strategy to invest £240m to support the ambition of a national 80% employment rate and help improve workplace health and keep people in work, including trials of combined public services for those out of work due to ill health.
+Launched in November 2024, the “Get Britain Working” White Paper outlines Government’s strategy to invest £240m to support the ambition of a national 80% employment rate and help improve workplace health and keep people in work, including trials of combined public services for those out of work due to ill health.
 Connect to Work is the first major element of the Get Britain Working Strategy.

 Project details